 Ali’s death was a blow I never could have expected, but when I look back, I feel that he somehow knew.
 Two days before his unexpected departure, he sat us all down as a wise grandfather would gather his children and said he had something important to share.
 He said he understood that it might seem odd for him to offer advice to his parents but that he felt compelled to do it.
-Usually, Ali spoke very little, but now he took his time and spent most of it telling his mother Nibal, his sister Aya and me what he loved most about us.
+Usually Ali spoke very little, but now he took his time and spent most of it telling Nibal, Aya, and me what he loved most about us.
 He thanked us kindly for what we had contributed to his life.
 His words warmed our hearts, and then he asked each of us to do some specific things.

 His request to me was “Papa, you should never stop working.
 Keep making a difference and rely on your heart more often.
 Your work here is not done.”
 He then paused for a few seconds, sat back in his chair—as if to say But now my work here is done —and said, “That’s it.
 I have nothing more to say.”